admiralrua/Algorithms-illustrated-by-Python/misc/design_pattern.md

   class Singleton(Borg):          # inherits from Borg class
       """ This class now shores all its attributes among its various instances """
-      """ This makes the singleton objects an OO global variable               """
+      """ This makes the singleton object an Object-Oriented global variable   """

       def __init__(self, **kwargs):
           Borg.__init__(self)